Olivivan/Olivivan/README.md

 ***Hello World!*** 👋

 My name is Ivan and this is my GitHub profile.<br/>
-I´m a Business Intelligence and Data Engineer seeking to leverage 3+ years of experience.<br/>
+I´m a Business Intelligence, Data and Quantitative Engineer seeking to leverage 3+ years of experience.<br/>
 Here are the most relevant projects that I´ve done.<br/>
 Most part are related to **Business Intelligence, Data Science, Machine Learning and Data Engineering**.<br/>
 A few others are related to **Software Engineering**.<br/>